Pandora is laying off about 5 percent of its workforce as it shifts to more automated ads

 The company earlier today announced that it would be reporting its earnings on February 21, so we’ll see a more complete picture then, but the fact that the company emphasized adtech and audience development in its announcement today is one sign of how it’s hoping to improve things with a shift to automated services and fewer people to run them.

-Pandora also announced plans to expand its presence and workforce to Atlanta, although it did not specify how many would be added and in what areas of its business.
+Pandora also announced plans to expand its presence and workforce to Atlanta, although it did not specify how many employees would be added there and in what areas of its business.

 Notably, the company also laid off staff last January.